swmcs/swmcs.github.io/index.md

-## Supporting Women in Information, Computing and Technology in Hawaii

 ## What is this?

 SWITCH will be a student led organization under ACM-W (the Association for Computing Machinery Women's Chapter), as well as a RIO (Registered Independent Organiztion) affiliated with the University of Hawaii at Manoa with the purpose of promoting racial and gender equality in the Information and Computer Science Department.